Vijayanagara Empire: Background and origin theories

-Two theories have been proposed regarding the linguistic origins of the Vijayanagara empire.
+Two theories have been proposed regarding the ethnolinguistic origins of the Vijayanagara Empire.
 One is that Harihara I and Bukka I, the founders of the empire, were Kannadigas and commanders in the army of the Hoysala Empire stationed in the Tungabhadra region to ward off Muslim invasions from Northern India.
 Another theory is that Harihara and Bukkaraya were Telugu people, first associated with the Kakatiya Kingdom, who took control of the northern parts of the Hoysala Empire during its decline.
-They were believed to have been captured by the army of Ulugh Khan at Warangal.
-According to tradition, based on a Telugu-narrative, the founders were supported and inspired by Vidyaranya, a saint at the Sringeri monastery, to fight the Muslim invasion of South India, but the role of Vidyaranya in the founding of the Vijayanagara Empire is not certain.
+They were believed to have been captured by the army of Muhammad bin Tughluq at Warangal.
+According to tradition, the founders were supported and inspired by Vidyaranya, a saint at the Sringeri monastery, to fight the Muslim invasion of South India, but the role of Vidyaranya in the founding of the Vijayanagara Empire is not certain.